kovac031/DevQuestionsAndAnswers_CSharp/README.md

 ```

 ## 7. explain the difference between View and Partial View.
+A View represents a complete web page or a significant portion of it.
+It is typically used to render the main content of a page.

+A Partial View is designed to represent a smaller, reusable component of a page.
+It is a way to break down complex pages into smaller, manageable sections.

 ## 8. what is ViewModel in MVC?
 ## 9. what are HTML helpers?
 ## 10. what are layouts and what is their purpose?